egonozer/in_silico_pcr/README.md

 ***
 ## 1. INTRODUCTION

 This script searches nucleotide sequences using a set of primer sequences and attempts to anticipate the results of a PCR reaction using these same sequences.
+All potentially amplified sequences based on amplicon size and primer mismatch / indel limits that are foudn in the query sequence will be output.
 Results are based on sequence identity.
 Real-world factors such as melting temperature, annealing time, salt concentration, or secondary structure are not accounted for in this script.

 This program was adapted and extended from a php script ([link](http://www.biophp.org/minitools/pcr_amplification/)) authored by Joseba Bikandi which was covered by the [GNU GPL v2](http://www.biophp.org/minitools/pcr_amplification/) license.